Hugh II of Cyprus: Regencies

 Hugh succeeded his father, Henry, as king of Cyprus.
 Hugh's mother, Queen Plaisance, was at once recognized by the High Court as his guardian and regent of the kingdom.
 In the Kingdom of Jerusalem, a legal principle established in 1243 held that the regency on behalf of the absent king-then Conrad II, who lived in Europe-should belong to his nearest relative in the Latin East who laid a claim to it; on this basis it had been conferred on Hugh's grandmother Queen Alice and after her death on his father, King Henry.
 This became complicated after Henry's death because now the new nearest relative, Hugh, was himself a minor.
 The government of the mainland kingdom then fell to John of Arsuf as bailli.
 Conrad II died in 1254 and was succeeded by his infant son Conrad III.
 In 1256 Queen Plaisance sent envoys to King Henry III of England proposing that she marry Henry's son Edmund and that Hugh marry Henry's daughter Beatrice.
 This scheme failed, probably because of the attempt to place Edmund on the throne of Sicily.

 In the Kingdom of Jerusalem, a war raged between the Knights Templar, the Venetians, and the Pisans on one side and the Knights Hospitaller, the Genoese, and the Catalans on the other.
 Queen Plaisance's brother, Bohemond VI, prince of Antioch and count of Tripoli, decided to intervene.
 On 1 February 1258, he brought Hugh and Plaisance to its capital, Acre.
 At a general assembly of the barons, the military orders, the communes, and the burghers, Bohemond argued for the recognition of Hugh as the heir presumptive to Conrad and lord of the kingdom and of Plaisance as his bailli.
-The masters of the Temple and the Teutonic Order, the barons, and the representatives of the Venetian and Pisan communes swore fealty to Hugh, but the Hospitallers, the Genoese, and the Catalans refused.
+The masters of the Templars and the Teutonic Order, the barons, and the representatives of the Venetian and Pisan communes swore fealty to Hugh, but the Hospitallers, the Genoese, and the Catalans refused.
 Having failed to achieve peace, Bohemond took Plaisance and Hugh to Tripoli, from where they returned to Cyprus.